AmritSatpathy/social-reactclient/README.md

 ## Front End

-This is the front-end part of the social media web-app made with MEARNG stack
+This is the front-end part of the social media web-app made with MERNG stack